Aleta Baun

 Grace Song

-The illustrated portrait of Aleta Baun depicts her wearing a traditional headwrap, set against a vibrant red background of woven fabric.
-The high contrast, bold lines, and strong features highlight her strength and determination as an award-winning Indonesian environmental activist who fought to protect the environment and her community.
-The background of the portrait symbolizes the importance of traditional textiles in her culture and the connection to her activism, specifically her role in leading "weaving protests" to protect sacred forest land on Mutis Mountain.
+The portrait of Aleta Baun depicts her wearing a traditional headwrap, set against a vibrant red background of woven fabric.
+The high contrast, bold lines, and strong features highlight her strength and determination.
+The background of the portrait symbolizes the importance of traditional textiles in her culture and the connection to her activism, specifically her role in leading weaving protests to protect sacred forest land on Mutis Mountain.

 Indonesia